Cradlepoint Announces 5G SASE Strategy for Cellular and Hybrid WAN Security

 -

 “As enterprises evolve and become more diverse in terms of their connectivity to branch, mobile and IoT, they need a more 5G centric approach to security and management.
-An updated approach to SASE is essential for today’s modern organization to defend against elevated attack surfaces,” said Todd Krautkremer, CMO, Cradlepoint.
-“Current SASE solutions are not optimized for 5G.
-Cradlepoint’s strategy is to provide lean IT organizations with a security solution that is aligned with the realities of a changing business and network profile.”
+An updated approach to SASE is essential for today’s modern organisation to defend against elevated attack surfaces,” said Todd Krautkremer, CMO, Cradlepoint.
+“Current SASE solutions are not optimised for 5G.
+Cradlepoint’s strategy is to provide lean IT organisations with a security solution that is aligned with the realities of a changing business and network profile. “

-“A full SASE solution that is optimized for 5G will allow IT organizations to manage network security, network access policies, and observability across wireless connectivity in any hybrid WAN,” said Shamus McGillicuddy, vice president of research at Enterprise Management Associates (EMA).
+“A full SASE solution that is optimised for 5G will allow IT organisations to manage network security, network access policies, and observability across wireless connectivity in any hybrid WAN,” said Shamus McGillicuddy, vice president of research at Enterprise Management Associates (EMA).
 “Cradlepoint’s vision encompasses the definition of SASE for these hybrid WANs.”

 Cradlepoint security portfolio is augmented by leading industry security solutions through Cradlepoint Technical Alliance Partners.